RayavarapuSuryaHarshith/Smart-Task-Planner/README.md

 ```

 Notes on security and keys
-- Never paste your OpenAI API key in public repositories or chat.
-Set it in your shell using `setx` or place it in a local `.env` and load it securely.
+- Never paste your Groq API key in public repositories or chat.
+Use the `.env` file to store it locally and add `.env` to `.gitignore`.
+- The `.env` file is automatically loaded by the app via `python-dotenv`.

 Next deliverables
 - Add a short demo video showing the UI and the save/list endpoints (I can provide a script for recording).